gboeing/street-network-models/readme.md

   - has >= 1 km2 built-up area
   - includes at least 3 nodes

+Save each graph to disk as a GraphML file at `data/models/graphml/country/city.graphml`

 ### 2. Attach elevation

 #### 2.1.
 Elevation extract nodes

+For each country, open each saved graph's GraphML file, extract the nodes' x and y coordinates and append to a DataFrame of all nodes for the country.
+Save all the node coordinates for each country to disk at

 #### 2.2.
 Cluster nodes